 Eating nutrient-dense foods can help you greatly in the quest to becoming Superhuman.
 I love dissecting the nutritional content of foods, researching the benefits of each micronutrient, and knowing how it can aid self-optimization (this is where my nerdy side reveals itself).
 I believe that we should focus on nutrients instead of just counting calories if we are going to try and become our superhuman selves.

-your body the building blocks and energy to help you become the Superhuman version
+You will give your body the building blocks and energy to help you become the Superhuman version of you.

 1. Liver: A Superfood for Superhumans

 Some people do not like the taste of it, but liver is possibly the most potent superfood there is available.
 Not only is liver high in protein, but in terms of your recommended daily allowance of certain vitamins and minerals, a 100g serving provides you with a lot of vitamin C, iron, vitamin B12, folate, and vitamin A.

 Most people do not get enough pure vitamin A in their diets from sources like egg yolks or liver.
 While beta-carotene, the carotenoid that your body turns into vitamin A is found in vegetables like carrots and butternut, the amount of vitamin A you get in the end may not be sufficient for your body to get optimal levels.

 With these concentrated amounts of nutrients, consuming liver and other organ meats regularly might even replace the need for supplementation.

 2. Egg Yolks: You Can Finally Stop Eating Egg-White Omelettes